Hecate2/AnyUpdate/README.md

 #### Save more GAS...

 For example, if your contract's methods need only 0 or 1 or 4 arguments (which is the case of basic NEP-17 contracts), you can deploy your own `AnyUpdate014.nef` deleting the methods for 2,3,5,6,7 arguments.
 Tell us the scripthash of your simplified contract if you would like to!

+Additionally, if the length (in bytes) of your contract is approximately the same as mine, your GAS is saved according to [docs about GAS fees](https://docs.neo.org/docs/en-us/reference/fees.html#storage-fee).